-Most of the online population window-shops Wikipedia for their information, but if you happen to be interested in psi (or any anomalous phenomena), its accounting of facts and history can be outrageously biased or even revisionist.
-The entries would be laughable if their writers weren’t so blatantly dishonest.
+Most of the online population window-shops Wikipedia for their information, but if you happen to be interested in psi phenomena its accounting of the facts can be outrageously biased or even revisionist.
+The entries would be laughable if their writers weren’t so dishonest.

-Anyone who’s spent time researching psi on Wikipedia can discern in seconds the editors’ predilection in favor of any debunking explanation.
-Look up pretty much any paranormal subject and you’ll find the same pattern: an insultingly cursory outline of the anomaly, followed by sometimes ludicrous explanations that demonstrate the editor(s) did virtually no work in investigating the original reports and probably nutshelled what little information is presented only from books written by pseudoskeptics—who themselves have cherry-picked aspects of the cases to bolster their perspective.
+Anyone who’s spent time researching psi on Wikipedia can discern in seconds the editors’ predilection for any debunking explanation.
+If you look up just about any paranormal subject, you’ll find the same pattern: an insultingly cursory outline of the anomaly, followed by sometimes ludicrous explanations that demonstrate the editor(s) did virtually no work in investigating the original reports and probably nutshelled what little information is presented only from books written by pseudoskeptics—who themselves have cherry-picked aspects of the cases to bolster their perspective.

 Of these debunking sources, only a few are genuine scientists—and even a fewer number than that are still active in CSI.
 Bill Nye isn’t a scientist.
 The Amusing Randi isn’t a scientist.
 In fact, in the group’s early years, a number of credentialed scientist members bailed on the organization because of its dogmatic, anti-scientific attitude.

-Meanwhile, the number of academically credentialed paranormal investigators increases by the day.
+Meanwhile, the number of academically-credentialed psi investigators increases by the day.

 In addressing the thousands of psi studies and the meta-analyses of these studies, the writer-editors invoke “methodological faults” quite often—conveniently footnoted to articles by Joe Nickell, Martin Gardner, James Alcock, or even the non-scientist Randi.
-How wide-ranging in sources!
 As psi investigator Craig Weiler points out:

 “Since alternative sciences are mostly shut out from mainstream consideration, the evidence isn’t examined closely in many mainstream scientific discussions.
 In other words, there are very, very few solid scientific sources for skeptics to work with.
 There are no sources that sufficiently support statements about parapsychology or many other frontier science such as ‘this is pseudoscience’ ‘rejected by the scientific community’ or ‘negatively impacts the public understanding of science.’
 No one has ever gone to the trouble to try to prove these things scientifically.
 And it’s very doubtful that it’s even possible.